usefulmove/note/README.md

 # **. simple note capture .**

 `note` is a command-line application designed to help you capture, organize, and manage your notes without leaving the terminal.
-It combines `typer` for a smooth CLI experience, `duckdb` for robust local storage, and `rich` for beautiful, readable output.
+It combines `duckdb` for robust local storage and `rich` for beautiful, readable output.

 ---